 Although HTH Worldwide also offers travel insurance products, the two operate as independent products with different benefits.
 Therefore, it is not safe to assume that the products are interchangeable, or that a HTH Worldwide product would offer the same coverage and access as a GeoBlue product.

 How is GeoBlue International Travel Insurance rated?

-At Squaremouth, GeoBlue holds an overall customer rating of 4.61 out of five stars, with only two reviews being under four stars, selling an average of 178 policies every month.
-At InsureMyTrip, GeoBlue has a nearly identical 4.7 overall customer rating out of five stars, based on over 1,000 reviews.
+At Squaremouth, GeoBlue holds an overall customer rating of 4.62 out of five stars in 2019, with only four of 61 reviews being under four stars.
+Average monthly sales from 2013 to 2019 were 207 policies every month.
+At InsureMyTrip, GeoBlue has a nearly identical 4.7 overall customer rating out of five stars, based on more than 1,300 reviews through early 2019.
 Each individual policy also holds a rating of 4.5 (out of 5) at the insurance website.

 But what about their financial outlook?
 GeoBlue travel insurance products are underwritten by 4 Ever Life International Limited, a Bermuda-based company.
 The company has an A- Excellent rating from A.M.
 Best Rating Services, with a “Stable” outlook.
 The company has held this rating for over a year, when it was first rated by A.M.
 Best on March 15, 2017.

 What travel insurance does GeoBlue International Travel Insurance offer?

 GeoBlue offers five main plan types, based on your needs.
 Although this review will focus on their single-trip and multi-trip insurance, the company also offers plans for student health, cruise ship crew members, expatriates, and missionaries who are living abroad.